Erik (Vietnamese singer): 2016–2017: "Sau tất cả" and "Ghen"

 In the first half of 2016, Erik participated in recording for two soundtrack songs including "Yeu & Yeu" (Love & Love) which is the OST of the movie "Benh vien ma" (Ghost Hospital) and "Tôi là ai trong em" (Who am I in you) of the movie "Taxi!
 Em tên gì?"
 (Taxi!
 What's your name?).
-In the second half of 2016, after releasing the recording and choreography of the song "Turn It Up", on September 6, St.319 Entertainment officially released the MV for the debut of a new group called Monstar consisting of three members, Erik, Nicky, Key, in which Erik is the main vocal of the group.
-In December, as a Vietnam-Korea Tourism Ambassador selected by the Korea National Administration of Tourism, Monstar participated in a series of tourism promotion activities in Korea, in which the highlight was the launch of The music video promoting Korean tourism is titled "Love Rain".
-The MV features actress Choi Jin Hee, who played the role of nurse Park Kwan Hee in the movie Descendants of the Sun.
-In the last days of 2016 and the beginning of 2017, Erik continued to release another solo product of his, the song "Lạc nhau có phải muôn đời" (Is it lost forever), this is the OST song for the movie "Chờ em đến ngày mai" (Waiting for you until tomorrow).
-The song includes an audio track and an MV.
-This song and the success of the previous soundtrack songs helped Erik be officially nicknamed by the media and the audience as "The Prince of Soundtrack".
-Participating in the MV has the presence of two main actors, model Quang Dai and Miss Teen 2012 Thu Trang.
+On September 6, St.319 Entertainment officially released the MV for the debut of a new group called Monstar consisting of three members, Erik, Nicky, Key, in which Erik is the main vocal of the group.
+In December, as a Vietnam-Korea tourism ambassador selected by the Korea National Administration of Tourism, Monstar participated in a series of tourism promotion activities in Korea, in which the highlight was the launch of a music video titled "Love Rain" featuring Park Hwan-hee.
+In the last days of 2016, Erik continued released the song "Lạc nhau có phải muôn đời" (Is it lost forever), as part of the soundtrack to the movie "Chờ em đến ngày mai" (Waiting for you until tomorrow).
+This song and the success of the previous soundtrack songs helped Erik win the nickname "The Prince of Soundtrack".
+The music video for the song included model Quang Dai and Miss Teen 2012 Thu Trang.